-The contractor, through the onsite supervisor, is accountable to the Chief Clerk of the House with respect to projects for representatives and is accountable to the

-Secretary of the Senate with respect to projects for senators.
+The contractor, through the onsite secretarial and telephone message services supervisor, is accountable to the Chief Clerk of the House with respect to projects or messages for representatives and is accountable to the Secretary of the Senate with respect to projects or messages for senators.

-The contractor must provide a secretarial services supervisor.
+The contractor must provide an onsite secretarial and telephone message services supervisor.
 The supervisor is to:

 - Supervise employees of the contractor and provide for flexible work schedules.
 The supervisor must designate an assistant to assign work when the supervisor is not at work.
-Secretarial services should be provided between the hours of 7:30 a.m. to 5:30 p.m. on each legislative day. - 2.
+Secretarial and telephone message services should be provided between the hours of 7:30 a.m. to 5:00 p.m. on each legislative day. - 2.
 Assign all work, keeping track of all incoming and outgoing documents. - 3.
-Supervise a proofreading process. - 4.
-Answer the telephone and delegate this responsibility when necessary. - Supervise the checking in and checking out of handheld dictation units to legislators. - Notify the majority leader or minority leader of a request for a restricted work project in violation of the Policy Regarding Secretarial Services to Legislators by a member of that leader's caucus.
+Supervise a proofreading process. - Answer the telephone and delegate this responsibility when necessary. - 5.
+Supervise the checking in and checking out of handheld dictation units to legislators. - Notify the majority leader or minority leader of a request for a restricted work project in violation of the Policy Regarding Secretarial Services to Legislators by a member of that leader's caucus.

-The staff employed to provide this contractual service must:
+The staff employed to provide secretarial services must:

 - Possess proficiency in Microsoft Windows 95 or higher. - Possess proficiency in using Word Pro after attending two days' training provided by the Legislative Council.
-The Legislative Assembly will reimburse the contractor at the hourly rate the contractor pays the employee for the length of the training. - Be able to operate a copy machine and transcription equipment. - 4.
-Be proficient in proofreading documents. - 5.
-Be proficient in the English language and proper rules of grammar. - 6.
-Be able to go to a legislator's desk in the chamber and take instructions or notes regarding a project. - Be able to deliver the finished product to the legislator, if necessary.
+The Legislative Assembly will reimburse the contractor at the hourly rate the contractor pays the employee for the length of the training. - Be able to operate a copy machine and transcription equipment.

+- 4. Be proficient in proofreading documents. - 5.
+Be proficient in the English language and proper rules of grammar. - Be able to go to a legislator's desk in the chamber and take instructions or notes regarding a project. - 7.
+Be able to deliver the finished product to the legislator, if necessary.